Resource Marginal Problems: Acknowledgements

 \section{Acknowledgements}

-We thank (in alphabetical order) Antonio Ac\'in, Swati Kumari, Matteo Lostaglio, Shiladitya Mal, and Roope Uola for fruitful discussions and comments.
-This project is part of the ICFOstepstone - PhD Programme for Early-Stage Researchers in Photonics, funded by the Marie Sk\l odowska-Curie Co-funding of regional, national and international programmes (GA665884) of the European Commission, as well as by the `Severo Ochoa 2016-2019' program at ICFO (SEV-2015-0522), funded by the Spanish Ministry of Economy, Industry, and Competitiveness (MINECO).
-We also acknowledge support from the Spanish MINECO (Severo Ochoa SEV-2015-0522), Fundaci\'o Cellex and Mir-Puig, Generalitat de Catalunya (SGR1381 and CERCA Programme), the Ministry of Science and Technology, Taiwan (Grant No. 109-2112-M-006-010-MY3), and the National Center for Theoretical Sciences, Taiwan.
+We thank (in alphabetical order) Antonio Ac\'in, Swati Kumari, Matteo Lostaglio, Shiladitya Mal, Paul Skrzypczyk, and Roope Uola for fruitful discussions and comments.
+We are also grateful to two anonymous referees for their very helpful remarks and questions on an earlier version of this manuscript.
+We acknowledge support from the ICFOstepstone (the Marie Sk\l odowska-Curie Co-fund GA665884), the Spanish MINECO (Severo Ochoa SEV-2015-0522), the Government of Spain (FIS2020-TRANQI and Severo Ochoa CEX2019-000910-S), Fundaci\'o Cellex, Fundaci\'o Mir-Puig, Generalitat de Catalunya (SGR1381 and CERCA Programme), the ERC AdG (on grants CERQUTE and FLQuant), the AXA Chair in Quantum Information Science, the Royal Society through Enhanced Research Expenses (on grant NFQI), the National Science and Technology Council, Taiwan (Grants No.~109-2112-M-006-010-MY3, 112-2628-M-006-007-MY4, 111-2628-E-A49-024-MY2), the National Center for Theoretical Sciences, Taiwan, and Foxconn Quantum Computing Research Center.